Ashburry-trio/Ircproxy/README.md

 PowerShell
 $ ./trio-ircproxy/bin/Activate.ps1

-You will need to *activate* the the venv everytime you run the app.
+You will need to *activate* the the venv everytime you run the trio-ircproxy.py app.
 After you have activated the venv type **python ~/Ircproxy/trio-ircproxy/trio-ircproxy.py** to run the app.
-Don’t forget to install the requirements.txt with **pip3 install -r ~/Ircproxy/trio-ircproxy/requirements.txt**
+Don’t forget to install the requirements.txt with **pip3 install -r ~/Ircproxy/trio-ircproxy/requirements.txt** (just once forever).

 Copyright License
 =================